Home / Foreign Policy

 Today Belarus is a sovereign European state pursuing an independent and peaceful foreign policy, developing cooperation with foreign partners from all over the world, and making a significant contribution to strengthening of international security and stability.

-43 foreign embassies, 3 embassy branch offices, 1 trade mission, 28 consular offices, 17 missions to international organizations, and 85 foreign diplomatic missions with concurrent accreditation are present in Belarus.
+45 foreign embassies, 4 embassy branch offices, 2 trade missions, 35 consular offices (including honorary consuls), 15 missions to international organizations and 88 foreign diplomatic missions with concurrent accreditation are present in Belarus.